 3. You Have Too Many Inquiries and Denials on Your Credit History

-Inquiries will lower your credit score by ten points or more, and too many inquiries can keep you from being approved for credit cards, loans, auto financing and more.
+Inquiries will lower your credit score by ten points or more, and too many inquiries for quick loans or bad credit loans can keep you from being approved for credit cards, loans, auto financing and more.

 If you have bad credit, you won’t be eligible for most conventional credit cards.
 Continuing to apply will hurt your credit even more.
 Even if you have been denied a traditional credit card, your chances of being approved for a secured card are good.